• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 I had never really met Joe before.
 Nothing beyond a passing handshake and hello.
 He's seems like an incredibly likable guy.
 But I didn't see the news value in asking him to analyze Paterno or the evidence in the Sandusky case.
 He's not qualified.
 And, quite frankly, I'm tired of hearing people's opinions and rants about this as if we're breaking down the pros and cons of a college football playoff.

-I thought it was interesting that the Paternos didn't try to cut him off, because at some point when your family is in crisis you might look at the stranger in the room with the tape recorder and say, "Get the hell out of here!"
+I thought it was interesting that the Paternos didn't try to cut him off, because at some point when your family is in crisis you might look at the stranger in the room with the tape recorder and say, "Get the heck out of here!"
 Though I thought it was also interesting that the family clearly saw Joe's presence as a way to get their side of the story out.

 Maybe I'm wrong.
 Maybe I'm giving Joe Pos the benefit of the doubt for some reason because he doesn't seem like a screamer and a ranter and I am neither.
 But I thought he wrote a fair book under tough circumstances.